 House lights dim.
 Stage lights brighten.
 The main number begins.
 On the stage, the first appearance by Martica – exotic, stunning, with a sharp attitude.
 She is the featured dancer at the club, garbed in a sensuous, scantily-clad costume adorned with shimmering sequins and bright feathers.
 She starts out with long, slow dance moves around a statue toward the back of the stage of an African deity, Babalu Aye.

-El Babalu-Aye is the Yoruba (a subsect of the Santeria religion, which mixes the worship of African gods and Catholic Saints) Orisha (god) of disease.
-It might seem off-putting at first, but dancing to this particular orisha is thought to cleanse the soul, and more suitable for this crowd, also protects against venereal disease.
+El Babalu-Aye is the Orisha (god) of disease in the Yoruba religion (a subsect of Santeria, which like Voodoo mixes the worship of African deities and Catholic Saints) .
+It might seem off-putting at first, but dancing to this particular Orisha is thought to cleanse the soul, and more suitable for this crowd, also protects against venereal disease.

-The conga players and back up dancers sing the chant “Babalu-Aye, Babalu-Aye” as Martica moves toward the front of the stage, commencing the Dance of el Babalu, in all its sexy and particularly pagan glory.
+The conga players and back up dancers sing the chant “Babalu-Aye, Babalu-Aye” as Martica moves toward the front of the stage, commencing the Dance of el Babalu, in all its sexy, pagan glory.

-First she bends and limps like a sick person.
+First, Martica bends, limps and convulses like a sick person.
 She falls to the floor, sprawled, her movements are like seizures, till she builds her posture back up, with gestures that sweep the air.
 It culminates with a gyrating rhumba routine – a powerful, sensual number symbolizing her resurrection – as the conga players and back-up dancers circle around her.
 The statue of Babalu-Aye hovers ominously behind the performance.

 Martica captivates the audience, having a complete command of everyone’s attention…especially Carlos.
 He’s the only one at his table standing.
 He claps, and stares right at Martica, vying to get her to meet his eyes.
 She finally does, but the look she gives him is filled with ire.
 She abruptly turns away, and struts to the back of the stage, disappearing behind the statue of Babalu Aye.

 The number ends.
-Everyone applauds loudly, except Maria, who all this time is watching Carlos.
+Everyone applauds loudly, except Maria, who all this time has been leering Carlos.

 He turns to her and says, “I have to go to the bathroom.
 Okay?
 Stay here.”